npctat2021/MINFLUX_NPC_Tracking/README.md

 Common errors may occur from not changing the folder name or not applying the correct pore/cluster numbers.

 ## System Requirements
-The analysis requires MATLAB software to run the codes.
-MATLAB>R2021b with Add-On:
+MATLAB 2021b and newer. with toolboxes:
-1. Statistics and Machine Learning Toolbox
+- Statistics and Machine Learning
-2. Signal Processing Toolbox
+- Signal Processing
-3. Optimization Toolbox
+- Optimization
-4. Mapping Toolbox
-5. Image Processing Toolbox
-6. Curve Fitting Toolbox
-Any standard computer with sufficient RAM to meet MATLAB's requirements can be used for this purpose.
-The analysis was conducted using a Windows 11 Home version 10.0.22631.
+- Image processing
+- Curve fitting

+This workflow doesn't have high computation requirement nor special hardwares. it should work just fine on a laptop PC with nowadays regular CPU and RAM.
+It developed with Win 10, but should work also on other OS with MATLAB and toolboxes installed.

+This workflow was developed with Windows 10 Pro 22H2 Version and tested on Windows 11 Home version 10.0.22631.

 ## Installation Guide
 MATLAB software can be installed from [mathworks website](https://www.mathworks.com/help/install/install-products.html).
 A typical installation time is ~15-30 min.